bingyuac/quagga/README.md

 - [ ] use device api for dropout instead of host api
 - [ ] Think about dropout and scaled layer It should not take to many memory, you should write a mechanism for this
 - [ ] Add broadcasting to Matrix Operations
+- [ ] Check fprop for output variables in the each block fprop function